WHAT IS THE MEAT HOOK, EXACTLY?

 YOUR FOOD DOLLAR AT THE MEAT HOOK

-The best way to understand the difference between spending your money at our shop or the supermarket is to look at how much of every dollar you spend ends up in the hands of the farmer who raises your meat.
+The best way to understand the difference between spending your money at our shop and the supermarket is to look at how much of every dollar you spend ends up in the hands of the farmer who raises your meat.